twoBirds/twobirds-core/README.md

 There are a lot of chained methods to that selector.

-You also have a document.querySelectorAll() based tb.dom() selector, also with the chained methods you expect.
+##### You also have a document.querySelectorAll() based tb.dom() selector, also with the chained methods you expect.

 The difference between these selectors is: tb.dom() returns DOM nodes, tb() returns tb instances that are contained therein.

+Map it to a var $ inside your class factory, and you can use it like jQuery.

 Read the API documentation included in the package.